aakashchothani0311/cent_job_app_portal/README.md

-# team12_damg6210_project
+## Centralized Job Application Portal:

-## About the Project:
+This project was built to complete the requirements of "DAMG6210 Database Management & Database Design" course which I took at Northeastern University as part of my Master's degree.

-This project simplifies the job application process by creating a centralized platform where candidates can enter their details once and apply to multiple jobs seamlessly.
+This OracleDB based project simplifies the job application process by creating a centralized platform where candidates can enter their details once and apply to multiple jobs seamlessly.
 It eliminates redundancy for job seekers and provides recruiters with consistent, accurate data.

 ## Steps to Run the Script files: